Irish Free State: Background

-Realistically it was always certain that Northern Ireland would opt out of the Free State.
-The Prime Minister of Northern Ireland, Sir James Craig, speaking in the Parliament in October 1922 said that "when 6 December is passed the month begins in which we will have to make the choice either to vote out or remain within the Free State".
-He said it was important that that choice be made as soon as possible after 6 December 1922 "in order that it may not go forth to the world that we had the slightest hesitation".
-On the following day, 7 December 1922, the Parliament resolved to make the following address to the king so as to opt out of the Free State:

-Discussion in the Parliament of the address was short.
-Prime Minister Craig left for London with the memorial embodying the address on the night boat that evening, 7 December 1922.
-The king received it the following day, The Times reporting:

-If the Parliament of Northern Ireland had not made such a declaration, under Article 14 of the Treaty Northern Ireland, its Parliament and government would have continued in being but the Oireachtas would have had jurisdiction to legislate for Northern Ireland in matters not delegated to Northern Ireland under the Government of Ireland Act.
-This, of course, never came to pass.

-On 13 December 1922 Prime Minister Craig addressed the Parliament informing them that the king had responded to its address as follows:
+The Irish Free State was established on 6 December 1922, and the Provisional Government became the Executive Council of the Irish Free State, headed by W. T. Cosgrave as President of the Executive Council.
+The following day, the Commons and the Senate of Northern Ireland passed resolutions "for the express purpose of opting out of the Free State".

 Governmental and constitutional structures

-The Treaty established that the new state would be a constitutional monarchy, with the Governor-General of the Irish Free State as representative of the Crown.
-The Constitution of the Irish Free State made more detailed provision for the state's system of government, with a three-tier parliament, called the Oireachtas, made up of the king and two houses, Dáil Éireann and Seanad Éireann (the Irish Senate).
+The Treaty established that the new state would be a constitutional monarchy, with the Governor-General of the Irish Free State as the viceregal representative of the Crown.
+The Constitution of the Irish Free State made more detailed provision for the state's system of government, with a three-tier parliament, called the Oireachtas, made up of the King and two houses, Dáil Éireann and Seanad Éireann (the Irish Senate).

-Executive authority was vested in the king, with the Governor-General as his representative.
+Executive authority was vested in the King, with the Governor-General as his viceregal representative.
 He appointed a cabinet called the Executive Council to "aid and advise" him.
 The Executive Council was presided over by a prime minister called the President of the Executive Council.
 In practice, most of the real power was exercised by the Executive Council, as the Governor-General was almost always bound to act on the advice of the Executive Council.

 Representative of the Crown

 The office of Governor-General of the Irish Free State replaced the previous Lord Lieutenant, who had headed English and British administrations in Ireland since the Middle Ages.
-Governors-General were appointed by the king initially on the advice of the British Government, but with the consent of the Irish Government.
-From 1927, the Irish Government alone had the power to advise the king whom to appoint.
+Governors-General were appointed by the King initially on the advice of the British Government, but with the consent of the Irish Government.
+From 1927, the Irish Government alone had the power to advise the King whom to appoint.